ClickHouse/clickhouse-docs/docs/guides/sre/configuring-ssl.md

 ## 2. Create SSL certicates
 :::note
 The following procedures are for demonstration purposes not for Production use.
-Certificate requests should be created to be signed by the orginization and validated using the CA chain that will be configured in the settings.
+Certificate requests should be created to be signed by the organization and validated using the CA chain that will be configured in the settings.
 However, these can be used to configure and test settings then be replaced by the actual certificates that will be used.
 :::

 1. Generate a key that will be used for the new CA